AvinandanBose/C_Plus_Plus_Intermediate_Pointers_I/README.md

 ptrpi = &pi; //Allowed
 ptrpi = &area; //Allowed
 ptrpi = ptrpi+1;// i.e. Pointer Arithmetic is Allowed
-*ptrpi = 10.15 ; // Trying to change value using address as a reference is not allowed.
+*ptrpi = 10.15 ; // Trying to change value using address as a reference is not allowed as Object (ptrpi) is constant.

 Similarly,
 const float *ptrpi; is same as float const *ptrpi;